- REQUEST A QUOTE

 Helping students build knowledge is at the core of all Great Minds curricula.
 With PhD Science we do this by inspiring students to wonder about the world and empowering them to make sense of it.

 Building knowledge starts with a coherent curriculum—but too often science in the early grades is covered through disparate activities instead of connected, knowledge-building lessons.
-That’s why we are making Levels K–2 of PhD Science available as an Open Education Resource.
-Schools can begin piloting the new levels of the program in fall 2020.
+That’s why Levels K–2 of PhD Science are available as an Open Education Resource.
 We invite you to learn more about the opportunity in our free session discussing accessible rigor in K–5 science.
 Complete the form below to access the recorded session.

 Interested in trying PhD Science in your school or classroom?
 Learn more about opportunities to pilot the curriculum here.